 For women traumatized by rape and incest, the dominant culture denies, or worse, blames the victim for her own oppression.
 Besides blaming the victim, Tal, an acknowledged feminist, also grudgingly admits that rape/incest narratives are largely produced by middle-class white women.
 The following anthologies—Bass and Armstrong’s I Never Told Anyone and Toni McNaron’s Voices in the Night—do not satisfactorily explore the double censure that women of color face by police or by the law courts.
 In her book’s introduction, Tal relates the following:

-I was born in 1960.
 I am a white woman.
 I am a Jew, born of Jewish parents and brought up in their completely secular household.
 I was raised in a multiethnic, multiracial extended family—my mother’s father divorced his Jewish wife and married my Episcopalian Puerto Rican step-grandmother… I was exposed to elements of Puerto Rican and black culture, as well as to the ways in which racism is manifested in a close-knit multiracial family.
 I was sexually abused as a twelve-year-old by adult friends of my maternal grandfather.
 My sexual identification is primarily heterosexual.
 I was raised in an upper-class environment, with all the privileges that entails.
 (4)

 The above quotation is not a gratuitous “confession” but a calculation by Tal to acknowledge her subjectivity: after all, this is literature about felt pain, her own personal pain as both a Jew and sexual abuse survivor.